-Oil paints had a corner on the art materials market for hundreds of years, but in the mid-20th century, a formidable opponent arrived on the scene.
+Oil paints had a corner on the art materials market for hundreds of years, but in the mid-20th century, an opponent arrived on the scene.
 Acrylic paints have since joined oil and watercolor as one of the most popular painting media in the world.
 If you love to paint, then you’ll love learning how to paint with acrylics.

-Because of the properties of its polymer base, acrylic paint can be used in thick applications similar to oils; the paints can also be thinned with water or medium and used in a manner comparable to watercolors.
+Because of its polymer base, acrylic paint can be used in thick applications similar to oils; the paints can also be thinned with water or medium and used in a manner comparable to watercolors.
 When used with gels, pastes and mediums, acrylics can create effects unattainable with oils or watercolors.
 In fact, acrylics lend themselves to so many different acrylic painting techniques, the possibilities are practically endless.

 FAQs: How to Paint with Acrylics

 Whether you’re new to acrylics or advanced in this medium, knowing how acrylics mix and mingle with other art materials is critical for painting success.

 Yes, but the painting’s layers may become unstable.
 The oils may not adhere adequately to the acrylic beneath.
 Also, the oils and acrylics will respond differently to environmental conditions such as humidity and temperature, which could cause the layers to separate.